Below are answers to the most commonly asked questions about the Nebraska Instructional Resource Center:

-No, you should send a Federal Quota Registration Form to the NIRC Coordinator as soon as a student in your district is identified as legally blind, and annually.
+No, you should send a Federal Quota Registration Form to the NIRC staff as soon as a student in your district is identified as legally blind, and annually.
 You may begin accessing NIRC’s resources immediately.

 What is the Registration of Blind Students?

 The Registration of Blind Students is a list of students with visual impairment within each school district currently registered for the Federal Quota Program.
 This list is generated annually by the American Printing House for the Blind.
 NIRC will provide current information annually.
 The current Registration of Blind Students needs to be updated by the Teacher of the Visually Impaired and returned to the NIRC staff by February 15.

 What documentation of blindness do I need to send NIRC?

 Eye doctor and neurologist reports verifying blindness do not need to be sent to NIRC, but must be on file where the student is enrolled.
 It is recommended that the Tool to Request Vision Information be completed by the doctor to assist you in determining the child’s visual status.

 Do students need to be reverified each year?

 Yes.
 The registration status of all visually impaired students is reviewed annually, as APH lobbies for Federal Quota dollars on behalf of students with visual impairment.
 There MUST be a current eye report within the last 3 years on file with a Teacher of the Visually Impaired at the school district, and the date of the most recent eye exam should be included on the federal quota registration form.